 As part of the 2018/2019 State Budget, funding for a feasibility study into the Craigburn Farm Western Bypass was allocated.
 This was a partnership project between the Department of Planning, Transport and Infrastructure and the City of Mitcham Council.

-To view the Craigburn Farm Western Bypass Feasibility Study follow this link: https://www.mitchamcouncil.sa.gov.au/future-city/key-projects/craigburn-farm-western-bypass-feasibility-study.
+To view the Craigburn Farm Western Bypass Feasibility Study copy and paste this link into a web browser: https://www.mitchamcouncil.sa.gov.au/future-city/key-projects/craigburn-farm-western-bypass-feasibility-study

 This study forms the initial stages for investigating the feasibility for a Western Bypass.

 If you would like to discuss the study, please contact my office by calling 8278 5844 or via email at firstname.lastname@example.org.